-JASON JELINEK

-Jason Jelinek grew up in Mulvane and knew he always wanted to be a farmer; now he feels blessed to get to do just that.
-While nothing is easy when it comes to farming, Jason enjoys the opportunity to farm in southeast Sedgwick, Cowley, and Butler counties.
-He works alongside his brother and dad growing wheat, beans, milo, and corn.
-They also grow silage and put up sorghum sedan grass for their cow-calf herd.
-Jason is married to Laura, and they have two boys, Anthony and Jake.
-When they do have free time, the family enjoys spending time together.
-Jason said he is looking forward to serving on the SCFBAA board of directors.

-Pictured from left to right: Joseph Neville, Michael Speer, Zach Simon, Ashton Schneider, Vin Kissick, Joy Carp, Troy Lorenz, Heidi Wells, Jason Jelinek

-DAVE DEJMAL

-Dave Dejmal returned to his family farm in Haysville in 2014 after his Grandpa Bill Vanderhoff passed away.
-They farm \\\\\.
-Dave also works as a crop insurance adjuster.

-Dave is married to Amber, who owns her own behavioral therapy practice called Behavioral Training Solutions.
-They have two sons, William, 13, and Anthony, 8, who both attend school in Clearwater.

-Dave is excited to serve on the SCFBAA board!

-Sedgwick County Farm Bureau Agricultural Association's mission is to help members identify their needs and provide services and programs to meet those needs.
-SCFBAA will work for the success of the farm community which we serve.
-We will broaden our base by being proactive in community participation which enhances all phases of farm life.

-KANSAS FARM BUREAU'S USDA REPORTS TRIP

-In early August, former SCFBAA board member and president, Mick Rausch, attended Kansas Farm Bureau's USDA Reports Trip to Washington, D.C.
+Left to right: Joseph Neville, Michael Speer, Zach Simon, Ashton Schneider, Vin Kissick, Joy Carp, Troy Lorenz, Heidi Wells, Jason Jelinek, Dave Dejmal KANSAS FARM BUREAU'S USDA REPORTS TRIP In early August, former SCFBAA board member and president, Mick Rausch, attended Kansas Farm Bureau's USDA Reports Trip to Washington, D.C.
 The objective of the trip was to trace the development and release of USDA Crop Reports.
 The trip was highlighted by a flight to Washington D.C. where the group had the opportunity to observe the August "USDA Lock Up" and monthly report to the U.S. Secretary of Agriculture regarding U.S. crop production and world supply and demand.
 I had the opportunity to go to Washington D.C. for the crop report lock up at USDA.
 What an eye-opener!

-I know everyone gets the Census of Ag that comes out every five years, and yes, I get that everyone thinks the department of ag has no business in how I run my operation.
-But let me tell you why it's important and why you need toc complete it.
+I know everyone gets the Census of Ag that comes out every five years, and yes, I get that everyone thinks the Department of Ag has no business in how I run my operation.
+But let me tell you why it's important and why you need to complete it.
 First, the information will not be shared with any other governmental agency.
 This was stressed repeatedly by everyone at USDA.
 They want the figures to be as correct as possible for statistical analysis.
 Furthermore, it is a felony if they do share your information!
 Let me report: your data is safe.

-Second, if we don't know how big or little the crop being harvest is at that point in time, it's difficult to prepare properly.
-Grain marketers are just now making sure that they can handle the crop coming in, bin space, trucks, rail freight, etc.

-Third, the NASS survey is about ?? and the crop progress reports that are compiled during the growing season.
-We got to go to a field and watch the ennumerators and how they compile their reports.
+Second, if we don't know how big or little the crop being harvested is at that point in time, it's difficult to prepare properly.
+Grain marketers are just now making sure that they can handle the crop coming in, bin space, trucks, rail freight, etc. Third, the NASS survey is about farmers' planting decisions and production conditions, and the crop progress reports are compiled during the growing season.
+We got to go to a field and watch the enumerators and how they compile their reports.
 They are given an instruction sheet, so many rows in, go so many feet this way, and then count the plants for so many feet of row.
 It could be the best part of the field, it might be the worst, but it's all picked at random.
 The spot is checked several times during the growing season, as well as after harvest when they glean the field for unharvested grain.
 I could go on for hours on how the process works, but let me say again, it's all just a statistical analysis on yields through the country.
 For instance, in Kansas, there were almost 500 fields that are being surveyed.
 Doug Bounds, our state statistician, is available for meetings and information should you have any questions.

-Mick's wife, Nancy, and their granddaughter, Payton, traveled with Mick to Washington.D.C.
+Nancy, Mick's wife, and their granddaughter, Payton, traveled with Mick to Washington, D.C.